 Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 This allows the trials to be conducted in a much more informal fashion.
 Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
 Trials generally are pretty short (15-20 minutes).
 However, if a party wishes for a jury trial, it will likely last a few hours.

 Can I file my case in small claims court?

 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Small claims parties can only recover money.
 You cannot seek injunctive relief.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 This would be called injunctive relief.

 Are there appeals in small claims court?

 Appeals are allowed if the amount of the award exceeds $250.00.

-We recommend contacting the Dawson County court clerk before proceeding down to the courthouse to file your action.
+The clerk at the courthouse can be an excellent resource for your case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Dawson County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
 While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
 They will direct you to an attorney if answering your question would require that.

 Dawson County Court Locations